All About Vitamin D

 • Predisposition to kidney stones and high blood pressure

-High levels are not for:
+Also, high levels are not for:

 • Those with Lymphomas should avoid supplementing it.